armahdavi/qff-evalation_code-data-processing-statistics-plotting/README.md

 ## Summary
-This repository summarizes all the data pipelines, data pre-processing codes, statistical models, descriptive statistics, plot visualizations, and ML modelings from Mahdavi et al. (2021) (Environmental Pollution)
+This repository summarizes all the data pipelines, data pre-processing codes, statistical models, descriptive statistics, plot visualizations, and ML modelings from the "QFF evaluation" phase of Mahdavi et al. (2021) (Environmental Pollution).
+The other phase ("Airborne Measurement") is presented in another repository.
 Project Milestone: 2018 - 2021

 ## The Hidden Story in Our Air Filters